 - Specialized Expertise – With one of the largest IP teams in Canada, we offer our clients experience in the combined scientific, technical and legal fields, along with highly specialized industry sector knowledge.

-- Litigation Powerhouse – We are highly effective litigators who dominate courtrooms at all levels, including the Supreme Court of Canada, leaving no stone unturned.
+- Litigation Powerhouse – We are highly effective litigators who leave no stone unturned and dominate courtrooms at all levels, including the Supreme Court of Canada.
 We generate precedent setting victories and record setting damages awards for our clients.

 - Technical Strength – Virtually every member of our firm has an engineering or scientific educational background, and many possess graduate degrees in a diverse range of areas.
-Over 55 members of our firm, including most of our lawyers, are registered patent agents.
+Our experts include four pharmacists and over 55 registered patent agents, many of whom are lawyers.